bee-Michi/all-file-types/README.md

-# all-file-types
-All the file types here
+# All the file types available

+THese use vscode

+- Assembely
+- C family:
+    - C
+    - C++
+    - C#
+    - Objective-C
+- Html
+- Perl
+- Python
+- Ruby